Tent Camping Checklist—What to Take on a Camping Trip

 Half the fun of primitive camping is roughing it.
 With tents, tarps, food, and other supplies, your camping trip will go so much easier if you keep the equipment list simple.
 More stuff just means more work.
 But you will need a lot of camping supplies.

 Try to get along with as little as possible and adapt yourself to simple living.
 The basic necessities are plenty when you are living outdoors.Think of what you will need ahead of time.
 Try to find things that can do double duty.
-Make a list of supplies and don't get carried away.
+Make a list of supplies but don't get carried away.

 Here is a list of some of the things that you will need to make your camp convenient and cozy.